 18. Refund of contributions

-(1) A grower who has opted out of the Scheme under regulation 17 for specified financial year may by notice given to the Director General before the 31 July following the end of the specified financial year request a refund of any contribution paid on behalf of that grower during that financial year.
+(1) A grower who has opted out of the Scheme under regulation 17(1) for a specified financial year may by notice given to the Director General before the 31 July following the end of the specified financial year request a refund of any contribution paid on behalf of that grower during that financial year.

 (2) A notice under subregulation (1) is —